Want to visit the ultimate tropical paradise at Boracay? Wondering how to get to Boracay from Cebu? We can help!

 |Bus/Ferry||20+ hours||People who want to travel by land as much as possible||Book here|

 No matter which option you pick from the above, all of these will take you to Caticlan Jetty.
 From here, you need to take a boat across to Boracay.
 This boat to Boracay is described in its own section below.

 Option 1: Cebu To Boracay Flights

 As mentioned above, when it comes to getting to Boracay from Cebu, the fastest way to travel is to take direct flights from Cebu to Boracay.
-The approximate Cebu Boracay flight time is around one hour, and the cost of flights – Cebu to Boracay is between ₱700- 5,500.
+The approximate Cebu Boracay flight time is around one hour, and the cost of flights Cebu to Boracay starts at around PHP1000.

-However you can often find cheap flights from Cebu to Boracay depending on the promos various airlines are offering.
+However, you can often find cheap flights from Cebu to Boracay if there is a sale or special promotion.
 Airlines from Cebu to Boracay include Cebu Pacific, Philippine Airlines and AirAsia.

 Option 2: Cebu – Boracay Ferry

 Another alternative is to travel from Cebu to Boracay by ferry.